Robert (Bobby) Birt, RN, MSN

 Brett Kinzig is a Nurse Practitioner in the Vanderbilt Eskind Diabetes Center.
-He has worked specifically with diabetes and endocrine disease management for the last seven years.
+He has worked specifically with diabetes and endocrine disease management for over ten years.
 Previously, he worked as a Registered Nurse on Vanderbilt's telemetry units and in the Cardiovascular Intensive Care Unit.
 His major professional interests concern the management of Diabetes Mellitus and other cardiovascular risk factors such as hypertension, hyperlipidemia and obesity.
 He strongly believes in the power and efficacy of preventative care and patient education in the successful management of these conditions.
 In addition, he is a certified pump trainer and a member of the American Diabetes Association, Tennessee Nurses Association and Middle Tennessee Advanced Practice Nurses.

-Amy Kranick, Dietitian II, RD, CDE
+Amy Kranick, RD,

 James Mills is a Board Certified Adult Nurse Practitioner with a subspecialty in Cardiovascular Disease Management.
 With degrees from Murray State University and Vanderbilt University, James has a faculty appointment in the Vanderbilt Department of Medicine.
 His past employment includes working as a Registered Nurse in Vanderbilt’s Adult Emergency Department and in their Post Anesthesia Care Unit.
 He is a Certified Diabetes Educator and specializes in Inpatient Diabetes Management which includes: Type 1 Diabetes, Type 2 Diabetes, Gestational Diabetes, Latent Autoimmune Diabetes, Steroid Induced Diabetes and Cystic Fibrosis-Related Diabetes.
 Special interests include working with patients to ensure proper diet, exercise and medication compliance, which encourages patients to manage their over-all health and wellness.
 James is also a preceptor for Nurse Practitioner students from various universities around the country.

-Patricia Patterson has been a registered nurse since 1988.
-She has been a certified diabetes educator since 1995.
+Patricia Patterson has been a Registered Nurse since 1988.
+She has been a Certified Diabetes Educator since 1995.
 She offers diabetes education in the Vanderbilt Eskind Diabetes Clinic.
 Patricia has worked with Dr. Jagasia and the Gestational Diabetes Clinic to educate and manage blood sugar in pregnant women since 2005.
 She teaches patients on many aspects of diabetes care.

-Cheryl Rhodes, RN 2, CDE
+Cheryl Rhodes, RN 2, CDE,